-There are several Medicare plans that may be beneficial to senior citizens.
+Several Medicare plans may be beneficial to senior citizens.
 Check out which plan is best for you.

 For each of these programs, participants must be qualified for Social Security, have a limited income, and adhere to resource limitations (i.e., they cannot exceed a particular dollar amount across all their accounts, including retirement accounts).
 You can apply for Medicare coverage three months before your 65th birthday.

 Seniors who are eligible for Medicare Part D may be eligible for Extra Help, which provides an additional $4,000 per year in assistance.
 Eligibility requirements include that unmarried individuals must have a net worth of $14,100 or less, while married couples must have a net worth of $28,150 or less.

 PACE is a Medicare and Medicaid program that works with a network of healthcare providers who help patients in their own homes or in PACE community centers, with the objective of assisting patients in remaining as independent as possible.
 Eligibility criteria include meeting income requirements and the following:

 Regardless of age or income, the VA provides physical and mental healthcare services to certain veterans and current service members.
 Patients can visit their local VA hospital for treatments or sign up for certain forms of remote care, such as telemental health consultations, for free or at a reduced fee, depending on factors such as the length of service.